-To find and select the WiFi network:
+To find and connect to the WiFi network:

 - 1. Make sure that the router is receiving power (its Power LED is lit). - 2.
 On your computer or WiFi device, find and select the WiFi network.

-The WiFi network name is on the router label. - 3.
+The preset WiFi network name is on the router label.
+If you customized the WiFi network name, use your new WiFi network name. - 3.
 Join the WiFi network and enter the WiFi password.

-The password is on the router label.

-Your device connects to the WiFi network.
+The preset WiFi password is on the router label.
+If you customized the WiFi password, use your new WiFi password. - Your device connects to the WiFi network.

-WiFi Connection Using WPS
+WiFi connection using WPS